umarhassan-mitodl/21m.011-fall-2024/content/pages/music-from-the-20th-century-2-works-movements.md

 ### Psalm 24. *La terre appartient a l'Eternel*

-Performed by Yan Pascal Tortelier, the BBC Philharmonic, Neil MacKenzie, and the City of Birmingham Symphony Chorus. {{% resource_link "7e852129-bfdd-43ba-8bae-45da2fd062d0" "\[Listen on YouTube\]" %}}
+Performed by Yan Pascal Tortelier, the BBC Philharmonic, Neil MacKenzie, and the City of Birmingham Symphony Chorus. [\[Listen on YouTube\]](https://www.youtube.com/watch?v=qZsJDp3ahZQ)

 This is Psalm 24 by Lili Boulanger.
 It is written for chorus and orchestra (organ, brass (4 horns, 3 trumpets, 4 trombones, 1 tuba), timpani, harp)